zavolanlab/zarp/README.md

 instructions for the most up-to-date (as of writing) as well as for the tested version (2.6.1) of Singularity:

 - [Singularity v3.5](https://sylabs.io/guides/3.5/user-guide/quick_start.html)
 - [Singularity v2.6](https://sylabs.io/guides/2.6/user-guide/installation.html)

+If you have root privileges, you can directly install Singularity together with snakemake in a virtual environment (see next section)

 ### Setting up a Snakemake virtual environment